Guyuepp/my-go-clean-arch/README.md

 # Go Clean Architecture (Learning Version)

-> Node: This is a modified version based on the original [go-clean-arch](https://github.com/bxcodec/go-clean-arch) project by bxcodec.
+> Note: This is a modified version based on the original [go-clean-arch](https://github.com/bxcodec/go-clean-arch) project by bxcodec.

 ## Changelog